 That's where the second password comes in; by assigning this password, you allow users to open the workbook and view the data while withholding permission to modify anything.
 A user who knows this password can view and modify data and also save changes to the workbook.

 A user who doesn't know the second password can open and view the data by clicking the Read Only option, but it's Read-Only--sort of.
 This user can still modify data, but the password-protected workbook won't let the user save changes--sort of.
 Here's the deal: A user without the modifying password can still view, modify, and save changes, if the user can get in.
 This user just can't save the changes to the protected workbook.
 The user can, however, save the protected workbook using a new name, which certainly circumvents the process.

 Before you start password protecting all your workbooks, there are three important things to keep in mind:

-- Anyone with the password to modify the workbook can also remove the password protection!
+- Anyone with the password to modify the workbook can also remove the password protection.
 Use this particular option wisely; be careful who you give the password to.

 - If you forget your password, you can't get into your workbook and make changes, but you can purchase the password-cracking software.